cloudkoonly/kanboard-roadmap/README.md

 - **Cost-effective**: No monthly subscription fees
 - **Integrated**: Seamlessly works with Kanboard
 - **Customizable**: Adapt to your workflow and branding

+## 🤝 Contributing

+We welcome contributions!
+Please see our [Contributing Guidelines](CONTRIBUTING.md) for details.

+1. Fork the repository
+2. Create your feature branch
+3. Submit a pull request

 ## 📝 License